About Project Rubi-Ka

 Are there any servers I can play on?

 Yes, but you should not expect a normal game experience just yet.
-We still have a number of bugs ranging in severity from game-breaking to very minor, and you should not expect stability from our servers yet.
+We still have a number of bugs ranging in severity from game-breaking to very minor, and you should not expect full stability from our servers yet.

 How is Project Rubi-Ka made?